- City Government

 You may print and sign the application; and, then have your signature notarized.
 Please bring the original notarized application to our office.
 If you are unable to access a notary, please bring your unsigned application to City Hall to be notarized and processed by the Building Division staff.

 There are many factors that determine Business Tax Receipt costs.
 Some Business Tax Receipt types have a flat fee while others are determined by the number of units in the business (seats, sq. ft. inventory etc.) The Building Division will assess the tax fee based on the business classification.
 See the Fee Classification Schedule (PDF) for further details.

-- Home Based Business Applications: In most cases walk-in submissions are processed the same day, based on each specific business requirements and documents.
+- Home Based Business Applications: In most cases submissions are processed within 24-48 hours, based on each specific business requirements and documents necessary for processing.